 Ottawa Jewish Community Mikvah

-The Centerpointe/Craig Henry neighbourhood is a safe, family friendly neighbourhood with and is home to approximately 1700 Jews, the highest concentration of Jewish community in Ottawa.
+The Centerpointe/Craig Henry neighbourhood is a safe, family-friendly neighbourhood, and is home to approximately 1700 Jews, the highest concentration of Jewish community in Ottawa.

 Housing options include rentals and home ownership of row houses, townhomes, and single family homes of all sizes.